The Delaunay tessellation in hyperbolic space: A bad example

+This in turn follows from the fact that the lines through the origin and the $I(p_{\pm n})$ converge in projective space to $\ell_{\pm\infty}$ as $n\to\infty$, which is the analog for the hyperboloid model of the convergence $p_{\pm n}\to p_{\pm\infty}$ in $\mathbb{R}^2$.
+The fact implies that the line segments in $\mathbb{R}^3$ from $I(p_0)$ to the $I(p_{\pm n})$ have direction vectors converging to those of $\ell_{\pm\infty}$.
+The line segments themselves have Euclidean lengths increasing without bound, since $\cals$ is locally finite but infinite, so each point on one of the rays in question is approached by a sequence on these line segments.
+Thus since $\mathrm{Hull}(\cals)$ is closed it contains the rays, and the claim follows.

-The Delaunay tessellation of $\cals$ lacks several properties that hold for finite sets by Proposition \ref{the finite case}.
-In many cases below we describe these in terms of pathologies of $\mathrm{Hull}(\cals)$:\begin{itemize} \item $r_n(\mathrm{Hull}(\cals))$ is not closed, since it is missing the geodesic $I(\gamma)$. \item The face $F$ is not the convex hull of its vertices, since it has only one: $(1,0,0)$. \item $r_n(F)$ is not a convex polyhedron as it is in particular not closed (recall $r_n(F) = I(T)$). \item The faces of $F$ containing $(1,0,0)$ are not faces of $\mathrm{Hull}(\cals)$, since the only support plane that contains them is $V_{\infty}+(1,0,0)$ (c.f.~\cite[Remark 2.12(ii)]{AkSak}). \item The collection of faces of $\mathrm{Hull}(\cals)$ is not locally finite at any point of a face of $F$ containing $(1,0,0)$.\end{itemize}
+The Delaunay tessellation of $\cals$ lacks several properties that hold for finite sets by Proposition \ref{the finite case}, and for lattice-invariant sets as described in Theorem \ref{pseudo EP}.\begin{itemize} \item The Delaunay cell $C_{\infty}$ is not the convex hull of its vertices, since it has only one: $p_0$.
+Neither it nor the union of all Delaunay cells is a closed subset of $\mathbb{H}^2$, since they are missing the geodesic joining $p_{-\infty}$ and $p_{\infty}$. \item The faces of $F_{\infty}$ containing $I(p_0)$ are not faces of $\mathrm{Hull}(\cals)$, since the only support plane that contains them is $P_{\infty}$ (c.f.~\cite[Remark 2.12(ii)]{AkSak}).
+Consequentially, the two edges of $C_{\infty}$ are not themselves Delaunay cells. \item The collection of Delaunay cells of $\cals$ is not locally finite at $p_0$ or any other point of an edge of $C_{\infty}$.\end{itemize}